 - White tea (least processing)

-As per the provision of the Tea Act, 1953, tea means the plant Camellia Sinensis (L) O. Kuntze and all varieties of the product known commercially as tea made from the leaves of this plant.
+As per the provision of the Tea Act, 1953, tea means the plant Camellia Sinensis (L) O. Kuntze and all Tea varieties known commercially as tea made from the leaves of this plant.

-All four types of teas - i.e. green tea, black tea, oolong tea and white tea - are made from the same tea plant, Camellia Sinensis (L) O. Kuntze.
-How the tea ends up depends on how it is processed2 after being picked.
+All four Tea varieties – i.e. green tea, black tea, oolong tea, and white tea – are made from the same tea plant, Camellia Sinensis (L) O. Kuntze.
+How the drink ends up depends on how it is processed2 after being picked.

-Green tea is made by withering tea leaves - and then steaming, rolling and drying them.
-It undergoes minimal processing, and contains 80-90% catechins and flavonols (10% of total flavonoids).
-The infused leaf is green, and the liquor is mild, pale green or lemon-yellow.
+Withering tea leaves make green tea – and then steaming, rolling, and drying them.
+It undergoes minimal processing and contains 80-90% catechins and flavonols (10% of total flavonoids).
+The infused leaf is green, and the liquor is mild, pale green, or lemon-yellow.

 Black tea involves additional processing (i.e. aeration and withering).
-As a result, it has different levels of catechin (20–30%) and flavonoid content (theaflavins and thearubigins represent 10% and 50–60% of total flavonoids respectively).
+As a result, it has different levels of catechin (20–30%) and flavonoid content (theaflavins and thearubigins represent 10% and 50–60% of total flavonoids respectively) than other tea varieties.

-Black tea is by far the most common type of tea produced.
-The infused leaf has a dark brown colour and a sweet aroma.
+Black tea is by far the most common of the Tea varieties produced.
+The infused leaf has a dark brown color and a sweet aroma.

-Oolong tea is a partially or semi-fermented tea.
-A full-bodied tea with a fragrant flavour and sweet fruity aroma, it has some qualities of both black tea and green tea due to its manufacturing process.
+Oolong tea is partially or semi-fermented tea.
+A full-bodied tea with a fragrant flavor and sweet fruity aroma, it has some qualities of both black tea and green tea due to its manufacturing process.
 It is more suitable for people who prefer a low caffeine option.

-White tea is appreciated by tea connoisseurs for its unmatched subtlety, complexity and natural sweetness.
-It is also considered to be a far greater source of antioxidants than green tea because the tea leaves undergo minimum processing.
+Tea connoisseurs appreciate white tea for its unmatched subtlety, complexity, and natural sweetness.
+It is also considered to be a far more excellent source of antioxidants than green tea and other Tea varieties because the tea leaves undergo minimal processing.

-- All four types of tea contain different types of polyphenolic compounds with antioxidant properties.
-So all the four types of tea are good for health.
+- All four Tea varieties contain different types of polyphenolic compounds with antioxidant properties.
+So all four Tea varieties are good for health.
 However, due to a difference in their nutrient content, they offer different health benefits.

 According to the Tea Board of India, tea quality broadly refers to all the characteristics of tea by which its market value is judged.
-It is the sum total of internal and external factors like aroma/flavour, strength, colour, briskness and character of infused leaf.
+It is the total of internal and external factors like aroma/flavor, strength, color, briskness, and character of the infused leaf.

-Tea quality not only varies from one garden to another, but also between the same type of tea manufactured at different times within a particular garden.
+Tea quality not only varies from one garden to another, but also between the same Tea varieties manufactured at different times within a particular garden.